shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 ### Introduction

 Engineering leaders need to be multidimensional: they need both technical proficiency and people skills, including the ability to communicate their inspiring vision.
-When I took `Technical Leadership for Engineers` course offered by University of Washington-Seattle's Engineering Leadership program last year, I found the leadership frameworks offered unsatisfying.
+When I took `Technical Leadership for Engineers` course offered by University of Washington-Seattle's [Engineering Leadership program](https://ise.washington.edu/students/cert/engineering-leadership) last year, I found the leadership frameworks offered unsatisfying.
 They didn't align with how envisioned myself as a leader, or what I expected from engineering leaders in my organizations.
 And thus over the last year or so, I have developed a novel way of understanding the skills and roles of such leaders.

 Traditional leadership theories, while useful, often fall short when capturing the demands of software engineering.
 In this essay I introduce a novel perspective: a multidimensional framework that illuminates the multi-dimensional nature of engineering leadership.
-It will hopefully help both leaders and followers effectively understand their respective roles, and how they can improve in their situations..
+It will hopefully help both leaders and followers effectively understand their respective roles, and how they can improve in their situations.

 ### The Multidimensional Framework